 A little about us…

-The West Spokane Wellness Partnership is in its eighth year of service to the northwest Spokane area and in Fall 2018, was able to add a Drug-Free Communities grant from the Office of the President to expand its services.
-As a part of the initiative, the Northeast Washington Educational Service District (NEWESD 101) also places a full time Student Assistance Professional at North Central High School to provide direct prevention and intervention services to students.
+The West Spokane Wellness Partnership is in its tenth year of service to the northwest Spokane area and in Fall 2018, was able to add a Drug-Free Communities grant from the Office of the President to expand its services.
+As a part of the initiative, the Northeast Washington Educational Service District (NEWESD 101) also places a full time Student Assistance Professional at Glover Middle School to provide direct prevention and intervention services to students.
 WSWP is committed to including residents and professionals to develop leadership in practices and prevention to meet the goal of preventing and reducing underage use and related trauma.

 The West Spokane Wellness Partnership’s commitment is: To support drug and alcohol prevention, as it overlaps with mental health prevention, suicide prevention, family violence prevention, and teen pregnancy prevention.